microsoft/semantic-kernel/python/DEV_SETUP.md

 # Tests

-You should be able to run the example under the [tests](tests) folder.
+You should be able to run the examples under the [tests/end-to-end](tests/end-to-end/) folder.
+Run pytests with the following:

+    poetry run pytest